-Patients with skeletal Class III deformities were selected at the first visit at The Clinic for Maxillofacial Surgery, School of Dental Medicine, University of Belgrade.
-Exclusion criteria were the following: patients with complex craniofacial syndromes and patients with matured cleft lip and palate.
+Patients with skeletal class III deformities were selected at the first visit to the Clinic for Maxillofacial Surgery, School of Dental Medicine, University of Belgrade.
+The exclusion criteria were the following: patients with complex craniofacial syndromes and patients with matured cleft lip and palate.
 The prospective study sample consisted of 30 consecutive patients (19 female and 11 male; mean age \pm standard deviation: 22.27 \pm 3.39 years, range 18-29 years) (Table 1).